-This photo challenge is all about the details!
-Or more particularly, being close to the subject and fill the frame with it.
-What I am talking about here is close up photography.
+This challenge is all about being close to your subject and fill the frame with it.

-A couple of years ago when I first got interested in close up (and macro) photography, I always use the largest aperture possible to get the shallowest depth of field (because of the blurry backgrounds).
-That resulted in only a part of my subject being sharp - which was very frustrating.
-In this challenge I have forced myself to use smaller apertures, to get a longer depth of field and get my subject all sharp.
-But the aperture cannot be too small.
-I still want the blurry background!
+A couple of years ago when I first got interested in close up (and macro) photography, I always used the largest aperture possible to get the shallowest depth of field (blurry backgrounds).
+However, that also meant that only a small part of my subject was in focus, which was very frustrating.
+In this challenge I have experimented with smaller apertures to extend the focus over the whole subject and still keep the background blurry.

-Just to show you the impact of using a smaller aperture when shooting close up (in comparison of using a larger aperture), I have provide you with the two photos above.
+Just to show you the impact of using a smaller aperture when shooting close up (in comparison of using a larger aperture), I have provide you with two comparing images.

 The first one is taken with f/2.8 and the other with f/7.1.
 As you can see in the second image the transition between the sharp and unsharp parts is smoother and more of the subject is in focus.
 The background has a nice blur in both images.
 If you want to know more about the aperture and depth of field, I have written a whole post on the topic.